-The most broad-based general problem is that of integrating the theories of Discrete Event Systems (DES) and Hybrid Systems (HS) that would result in a comprehensive unifying system and control theory incorporating both time-driven and event-driven dynamics.
+The most broad based general problem is that of integrating the theories of discrete event systems (DES) [see Cassandras & Lafortune, 1999] and hybrid systems (HS) [see Antsaklis, 2000, and selected chapters in Levine & Hristu, 2005] that would result in a comprehensive unifying system and control theory incorporating both time-driven and event-driven dynamics.
 Efforts along these lines are impeded by the fact that few researchers have complete command of both the DES framework and the classical time-driven theory, which have traditionally evolved somewhat independently.

-In DES, two major current problems are those of decentralized supervisory control and control with imperfect information.
+In DES, two major current problems are those of decentralized supervisory control, e.g., Rudie and Wonham (1992) and Sic and Lafortune (2005), and control with imperfect information, e.g., Park and Lim (2000).
 In the latter case, research has been directed along the lines of studying uncertainty in the sense of robustness (i.e., studying the effect of perturbations in model parameters), as well as using stochastic models and methods.

-Another problem of interest to DES is that of controlling concurrency, i.e., two DES or two components of the same DES that involve concurrent events.
+Another problem of interest to DES is that of controlling concurrency, i.e., two DES or two components of the same DES that involve concurrent events, e.g., Takai and Ushio (2003).

-A key challenge in developing workable solutions to problems in DES is that of computational complexity.
+A key challenge in developing workable solutions to problems in DES is that of computational complexity, e.g., Rudie and Willems (1995) and Sampath, Sengupta, Lafortune, Sinnamohideen, and Teneketzis (2004).
 This is an unavoidable byproduct of the presence of discrete components in a DES modeling setting, and one that is naturally inherited by HS as well.
-This gives rise to the problem of abstraction: Can a DES be found that preserves certain desirable properties of a HS?
+This gives rise to the problem of abstraction: can a DES be found that preserves certain desirable properties of a HS, e.g., Alur, Henzinger, Lafferriere, and Pappas (2000) and Silva and Krogh (2000)?
 If so, problems related to the HS can be analyzed through a simpler DES model.
-Interestingly, the converse problem is also of great interest: Can a simple HS be identified that preserves certain desirable properties of a complex DES?
+Interestingly, the converse problem is also of great interest: can a simple HS be identified that preserves certain desirable properties of a complex DES?
 A noteworthy example is the Internet, which, being a communication network, is a typical DES.
-Because of its complexity, it is desirable to abstract it into a simpler model which is hybrid in nature, i.e., it is characterized by time-driven dynamics with interspersed discrete events.
+Because of its complexity, it is desirable to abstract it into a simpler model which is hybrid in nature, i.e., it is characterized by time-driven dynamics with interspersed discrete events, e.g., Cassandras, Wardi, Melamed, Sun, and Panayiotou (2002).

-A related problem of great importance to both DES and HS is that of controller verification: Given a particular specification and a controller designed to satisfy it, what are formal methods through which one can verify that this is indeed the case?
+A related problem of great importance to both DES and HS is that of controller verification: given a particular specification and a controller designed to satisfy it, what are formal methods through which one can verify that this is indeed the case, e.g., Alur, Henzinger, and Ho (1996), Silva and Krogh (2000) and Tomlin, Mitchell, Bayen, and Oishi (2003)?

-In developing a theory for HS that parallels that of classical time-driven systems, one faces the usual problems of traditional system and control theory: observability, controllability, stability, identification, optimal control.
+In developing a theory for HS that parallels that of classical time-driven systems, one faces the usual problems of traditional system and control theory: observability, controllability, stability, identification and optimal control.

 A fundamental problem in both DES and HS is that of process synchronization.
 These systems commonly involve multiple asynchronous interacting processes.
-Imposing a synchronizing mechanism is difficult and occasionally ill-advised.
-Developing distributed control mechanisms is highly desirable, but generates instabilities that can be overcome either though explicit synchronization schemes (often inefficient) or through new mechanisms with inherent stabilizing properties.
+Imposing a synchronizing mechanism is difficult and occasionally illadvised.
+Developing distributed control mechanisms is highly desirable, but generates instabilities that can be overcome either through explicit synchronization schemes (often inefficient) or through new mechanisms with inherent stabilizing properties.

 A related problem is that of converting sampling and control mechanisms from time-driven to event-driven.
-Not only is this a theoretically challenging issue that parallels the contrast between Riemann (time-driven) and Lebesgue (event-driven) integration, but the benefits of event-driven schemes in emerging wireless power-limited systems are potentially enormous.
+Not only is this a theoretically challenging issue that parallels the contrast between Riemann (time-driven) and Lebesgue (event-driven) integration (Åström & Bernhardsson, 2002), but the benefits of event-driven schemes in emerging wireless power-limited systems are potentially enormous.

-4.2 Recent Accomplishments, Trends
+4.2.
+Recent accomplishments, trends